jeysal/ngx-input-flow/CONTRIBUTING.md

 `yarn run e2e.update` - Prepare for end-to-end tests
 `yarn run e2e` - Run the end-to-end tests
+`yarn run e2e.wds` - Serve the end-to-end application on port 8080 for manual testing

 `yarn run build` - Build the project from source and assemble the build output in the `dist` folder